-This program allows a student to earn high school credit if the student passes a statewide course assessment without enrollment in the course.
+This program allows a student to earn high school credit if the student passes an advanced placement (AP) examination, a College Level Examination Program (CLEP) or a statewide course assessment without enrollment in the course.
 The courses include the following subjects:

 - Algebra I

+- Biology I

 - Geometry

+- Algebra II

 - U.S. History

-- Biology I

-- Algebra II